simonhauck/MPI_NEAT/INSTALL.md

 # Install MPI_NEAT
-This project and all performance evaluation were done on multiple Raspberry Pis 4 with 4GB Ram each.
+This project and all performance evaluation were done on multiple Raspberry Pi 4s with 4GB Ram each.
 This guide describes how to set up and run the given program code.

 ## Setup Raspberry Pi